Best Medical Insurance for Green Card Holders Over 65

 Safe Travels AdvantageTrawick International $50,000 $0 First HealthCare $38

-Approximate cost of health insurance for Green Card holders aged 65 for a 1-month duration
+Approximate cost of health insurance for 65 year old Green Card holders for a 30-day coverage period (INF plans shown for a 90-day coverage period).

 Source: American Visitor Insurance®